ehmicky/autoserver/docs/patch.md

 Besides the regular
 [schema function variables](functions.md#schema-functions-variables), the following variables can be used:
-  - `val`: the current value of the attribute, i.e. before transformation
+  - `value`: the current value of the attribute, i.e. before transformation
   - `arg`: the argument passed to the patch operator
   - `type`: the attribute's type, e.g. `string` or `integer`